bsahane/uv-k5-firmware-custom/docs/20-Menu.md

 1. `TxOffs` - transmitter frequency offset value
 1. `RxOffs` - offsets the receive frequency by any specified amount for use with upconverters (in the range of 0-150Mhz).
 Allows to fine tune the frequency (1kHz resolution) as opposed to other implementations that use hardcoded offsets, this once set will also allow to tune below 18Mhz limit.
    * You can fine tune this setting in even smaller steps by changing `Step` setting to `0.01kHz` and then use `UP/DOWN` buttons to alter `RxOffs` in increments of `0.01kHz`.
-   * TX is disabled when RX_OFFSET is set to protect the upconverter.
+   * TX is disabled when RX_OFFSET is set to protect the upconverter
    * **IMPORTANT**: Make sure you set this value to 0 if not using an upconverter, when used for the first time.
 Otherwise it might load some random offset from EEPROM.
 1. `Scramb` - scrambler, distorts the audio so that it is unintelligible to other listeners.
 If radios use the same setting, they can communicate clearly.
 1. `BusyCL` - busy channel lockout, blocks radio from transmitting because signal is being received (with **BUSY** on screen while PTT is pressed)